semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 ### Interfaces to Git and GitHub

-- Via the command line using *git*
+- Via the command-line using *git*

 <p align="center">
 <img src=images/git_commandline.png width="600">